KathrynEllestad/MN-Labor-Market-Analysis-2024/README.md

 This project was completed as part of a Business Intelligence and Analytics course and reflects an end-to-end analytical workflow, from problem definition and data integration to insight development and actionable recommendations.

+While the project originated in a group course setting, the analysis, data preparation, and documentation presented in this repository reflect my individual work.